 Cotton and linen rags are used in fine-grade papers such as letterhead and resume paper, and for bank notes and security certificates.
 The rags are usually cuttings and waste from textile and garment mills.
 The rags must be cut and cleaned, boiled, and beaten before they can be used by the paper mill.

 Other materials used in paper manufacturing process include bleaches and dyes, fillers such as chalk, clay, or titanium oxide, and sizings such as rosin, gum, and starch.

 Steps of Paper manufacturing processes

 Pulp making process for paper manufacturing

 As to paper pulp manufacturing process, several processes are commonly used to convert logs to wood pulp.
 In the mechanical process, logs are first tumbled in drums to remove the bark.
 The logs are then sent to grinders, which break the wood down into pulp by pressing it between huge revolving slabs.
 The pulp is filtered to remove foreign objects.
 In the chemical process, wood chips from de-barked logs are cooked in a chemical solution.
 This is done in huge vats called cooking digesters.
 The chips are fed into the digester, and then boiled at high pressure in a solution of sodium hydroxide and sodium sulfide.
-On the paper manufacturing process, the wood chips are dissolved into pulp in the solution.
+In the paper manufacturing process, the wood chips are dissolved into pulp in the solution.
 Next the pulp is sent through filters.
-Bleach may be added at this stage, or colorings.
-After cooking process, washing process and bleaching process, the pulp is then sent to the paper plant.
+Bleach may be added at this stage or colorings.
+After cooking process, washing process, and bleaching process, the pulp is then sent to the paper plant.